What You Need To Know About Camping at Two Jack Lake

 Just 10 km from the Town of Banff near Lake Minnewanka, Two Jack Lake campgrounds offer a wilderness retreat close to many modern conveniences.
 If you are visiting Banff without a car, you can even catch a bus to and from the campgrounds!

 Camping at Two Jack Lake means that you won’t need to venture far from the tent to experience some of the best sites in Banff.
-Neighbouring Lake Minnewanka, Johnson Lake and Cascade Ponds are all a short drive, bike, or bus ride away.
-Those seeking an active excursion can hike nearby trails like C-Level Cirque, Stewart Canyon, or the more strenuous, Aylmer Lookout.
+Neighboring Lake Minnewanka, Johnson Lake and Cascade Ponds are all a short drive, bike, or bus ride away.
+Those seeking an active excursion can hike nearby trails like C-Level Cirque, Stewart Canyon, or the more strenuous Aylmer Lookout.

-If you don’t feel like hiking, it’s equally enjoyable to laze about the campground, given its idyllic location on one of Banff’s most beautiful lakes.
+If you don’t feel like hiking, you can equally enjoy lazing about the campground, given its idyllic location on one of Banff’s most beautiful lakes.

 Well-sheltered from the wind and set against the dramatic backdrop of Mount Rundle, Mount Inglismaldie, and Cascade Mountain, Two Jack Lake is the perfect place to paddle your watercraft of choice – canoe, kayak, or paddle board.
 Brave souls who can tolerate icy temperatures may even wade into the waters for a quick, refreshing dip (i.e. cold plunge).